IVLP Perspectives Point to a Multi-Dimensional Response to Combat Disinformation

 Dr. Rumena Filipova is Chairperson and Co-Founder of the Institute for Global Analytics (Bulgaria), which seeks to foster closer bonds between academia, policy-making, and civil society on the basis of innovative ideas, connecting the global with the local.
 In 2021, she was selected by the U.S. Embassy in Bulgaria to participate in the International Visitor Leadership Program (IVLP) on media responsibility in an age of disinformation.
-The IVLP is an initiative funded by the Department of State Office of International Visitors (OIV) to foster mutual understandings between the U.S. and other countries through professional and cultural international exchanges.
+The IVLP is a professional exchange program funded by the U.S. Department of State that fosters mutual understanding between current and emerging foreign leaders and their American counterparts.

 Media is a central and unavoidable aspect of everyday life.
 It reports, investigates, and demands accountability from politicians, while further framing perceptions and identities.
 Yet, afflicted by a variety of challenges, media platforms have served to subvert the transparency and clarity of the transmission of information, distorting our views of the world.
 Concerns about opaque media ownership structures; the dissemination of domestically-generated and foreign authoritarian state-sponsored disinformation; targeted political advertising and breaches of data privacy on social media; legal and physical assaults on journalists; and government crackdowns on free speech inform a long list of problems that need to be urgently tackled by civil society, policy-makers and media professionals.